 - Internal network penetration testing

 One of the benefits of performing a range of penetration tests is that you can better understand your security posture.
-It enables you to examine the security of each of your network’s gateways and the ease with which a hacker could access your systems and sensitive data.

 White box penetration testing:

-A white box penetration test is a type of penetration testing in which the testers are familiar with the internal workings of the software or system.
 Unlike the black or grey box, the test tries to show or expose the system’s features under test.
 It’s also known as clear box or transparent box testing for similar reasons.

 Penetration testers use white box testing to break into an internal system and verify its flaws.
 Security assessments such as white box penetration testing are crucial for discovering internal and external threats before web-based systems are pushed to production.